r-a-dobson/seasonal-forecasting-quelea/README.md

 Before beginning the script, please ensure that all necessary packages have been installed and that you have registered for free Climate Data Store, Google Earth Engine and Google Drive accounts.
-These are required for download of forecast and historical data sets throughout the seasonal forecasting workflow.
+These are required for download of seasonal forecast and historical data used to generate forecasts.

- Final output of this script are quelea distribution suitability forecasts for each interval within the seasonal forecast.
-This is exported in both tif format and png image of plotted suitability maps in ggplot2.
+The final output of this script are seasonal forecasts of quelea distribution suitability, exported in both `tif` and `png` format.

 # Repository structure

 ## `seasonal_forecasting_quelea`

-- **packages_to_install.txt** - list of packages required for generating seasonal forecasts - you do not need to open or edit this file;
+- `packages_to_install.txt` - list of packages required for generating seasonal forecasts - you do not need to open or edit this file;

-- **Functions_For_Forecast.R** - custom functions for generating forecasts - you do not need to open or edit this code;
+- `Functions_For_Forecast.R` - custom functions for generating forecasts - you do not need to open or edit this code;

-- **Seasonal_Forecast_Quelea.R** - This script includes the code for every step in generating seasonal forecasts of red-billed quelea distribution suitability.
+- `Seasonal_Forecast_Quelea.R` - This script includes the code for every step in generating seasonal forecasts of red-billed quelea distribution suitability.
 You will need to open and run this script.

-## `seasonal_forecasting_quelea/Data`
+## `/Data`

 - `breeding_distribution_quelea.csv` - filtered breeding season occurrence records for Quelea quelea lathamii in southern Africa with associated dynamic explanatory variables;

 - `nonbreeding_distribution_quelea.csv` - filtered non-breeding season occurrence records for Quelea quelea lathamii in southern Africa with associated dynamic explanatory variables.

-## `seasonal_forecasting_quelea/Data/average_length_phenology`
+## `/Data/average_length_phenology`

 - `Greenup_mean.tif` - average duration (number of days) of the vegetation stage "green-up" extracted from MODIS Land Cover Dynamics Yearly dataset;